Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Experiments

-\paragraph{Settings.} To extend our analysis beyond the linear regime, we consider a step-imbalanced MNIST dataset (digits 1–9).
+\paragraph{Settings.} To empirically test whether our theoretical conclusions continue to hold beyond the idealized setting, we consider a nonlinear imbalanced MNIST classification task.
+We relax the strict orthogonal-embedding assumption (viewing the image inputs as the analogue of embeddings in our theoretical setting) and employ a two-layer MLP with ReLU activation to extend the analysis beyond the linear regime.
 We partition the training dataset into groups with varying retention rates to simulate an imbalanced distribution, while maintaining a balanced test dataset to ensure an unbiased evaluation.
-We employ a two-layer MLP with ReLU activation, comparing SGD against the momentum-free Muon.
-Both optimizers share a fixed learning rate of 0.01.
+We compare the performance of SGD against the momentum-free Muon.
+We also report optimization dynamics for full-Muon and AdamW to provide additional practical context.
+All optimizers share a fixed learning rate of 0.005.
 Performance is evaluated by the training loss and the group accuracy gap defined as the maximum disparity between group accuracies.
-See more details in Appendix~\ref{appendix: synthetic}.

-\paragraph{Results.} As illustrated in Figures~\ref{fig: mnist_loss} and \ref{fig: mnist_gap}, GD is bottlenecked by imbalanced learning arising from distinct group frequencies.
-In contrast, Muon overcomes this spectral disparity, resulting in accelerated convergence.
-These results empirically validate that our theoretical insights generalize beyond the linear setup to non-linear regimes.
+See more details in Appendix~\ref{appendix: synthetic}. \paragraph{Results.} As illustrated in Figures~\ref{fig: mnist_loss} and \ref{fig: mnist_gap}, GD is bottlenecked by imbalanced learning arising from distinct group frequencies.
+In contrast, momentum-free Muon overcomes this spectral disparity, resulting in accelerated convergence.
+Compared to AdamW, full Muon achieves better accuracy on the low-frequency group and more balanced learning, while its performance on the high-frequency group is similar, resulting in a smaller group-accuracy gap and a lower training loss.
+These results empirically support that our theoretical insights generalize beyond the idealized associative memory learning and hold robustly in more realistic regimes.